-8.23.1 Single CCD to Reference Catalog, Semi-Blind
+6.23.1 Single CCD to Reference Catalog, Semi-Blind

-Given a set of sources detected on a single sensor, and a corresponding reference catalog we adopt a simple pattern matching algorithm to cross-match between the catalogs.
+Given a set of sources detected on a single sensor, and a corresponding reference catalog, we adopt a simple pattern matching algorithm to cross-match between the catalogs.
 We assume that the sources detected on the sensor have approximate positions given by the telescope's initial estimate of a WCS, that we know the plate scale of the system, and that positional errors are available for both the sensor and reference catalog.

-Cross-matching is undertaken using the Optimistic Pattern Matching (B) algorithm of Tabur [32].
-The algorithm defines an order m (default 6) size m-1 acyclic connected tree as the pattern to match between catalogs.
-The details of the LSST implementation of the Optimistic Pattern Matching (B) algorithm are as follows:
+Cross-matching may be undertaken using the Optimistic Pattern Matching (B) algorithm of Tabur [31].
+The algorithm defines an order m size m-1 acyclic connected tree as the pattern to match between catalogs.
+Trees are constructed and matched for the brightest n stars in descending order until a match is found.